FreddyMSchubert/42_minishell/README.md

 ![Boundary](https://github.com/FreddyMSchubert/42_minishell/blob/main/assets/boundary-2.png)

 # The Task
 This is the biggest 42 project we've completed so far, and also the first large project as a team.

+> As always, for both the bonus and the main part of the task, we had to rigidly keep to the [42 norminette](https://github.com/FreddyMSchubert/42_cursus/blob/main/en.norm.pdf).
+Have a read, some rules in there are very restrictive.

 The following features were to be implemented:

 Our shell should
 - Display a `prompt` when waiting for a new command.